 Reverse – When this is checked, the result will be treated in reverse.
 For example, if you wanted to treat a ping reply/ICMP echo reply as DOWN, you could select reverse and ensure that your server only responds to pings when it should not receive traffic or be considered DOWN.

 Secure – State of secure monitoring for TCP-based monitors only.
 An SSL handshake is performed on the established TCP connection when this is checked.

 LRTM – When checked, checks, compares and remembers the response time for devices being checked.
 If you wish to enable this, each server must have a monitor bound to it with “LRTM” enabled, and then your load balancing method must be “LRTM” (if applicable).

 Destination IP – (optional) you can specify an IP address to send this monitor to if you do not want it to use the IP of the device that is being monitored.

 Destination Port – (optional) you can specify a different port than would be normal for this monitor type.
 For example, HTTP defaults to using port 80, but you may wish to change it to 8080.

-Action – The action is only an option for the HTTP-INLINE monitor and allows you to specify how you wish to respond to the result.
+Action – The action is only an option for the HTTP-RESPONSE monitor and allows you to specify how you wish to respond to the result.